jdgwf/gw-pdf-mirror/README.md

-# Games Workshop FAQ Mirror(er)
+# Games Workshop PDF Mirror(er)

-This scripts checks the Games Workshop Warhammer Community FAQ page for new or non-existent FAQs and attempts to download any newer versions or new files.
+**gw-faq-mirror.py** This script checks the Games Workshop Warhammer Community FAQ page for new or non-existent FAQs and attempts to download any newer versions or new files.

+**gw-warscroll-downloader.py** This script finds and downloads all the publicly available Warscroll PDFs for Age of Sigmar.
+It uses the data from the public Warscroll Builder.

 ## Getting Started